 Gen IV's Diamond Version was a pale blue.

 Combat Pragmatist: The Dark Type is characterized by attacks that involve fighting very dirty in order to win, to the point where some of the moves seem to constitute outright cheating.
-Some options from the Dark Type movepool include: biting (Bite, Crunch), punishing the opponent for raising their stats (Punishment and Topsy-Turvy), false crying (Fake Tears), slugging the opponent as they ready an attack (Sucker Punch), beating up an already hurt opponent (Assurance), throwing foreign objects (Fling), denying the opponent use of their held item (Embargo and Knock Off), stealing the opponent's item (Thief), stealing the opponent's stat changes or healing attempts (Snatch), switching held items (Switcheroo), pissing the opponent off enough to force it to use only attack moves (Taunt), banning the opponent from using moves twice in a row (Tormentnote wreaks hell on Choice Band/Specs/Scarf users!), hitting an opponent hard as they try to retreat (Pursuit), hitting an opponent by using their own strength against them (Foul Play), and calling on the other Pokémon on your team to beat up on the opponent (Beat Up).
+Some options from the Dark Type movepool include: biting (Bite, Crunch), punishing the opponent for raising their stats (Punishment and Topsy-Turvy), false crying (Fake Tears), slugging the opponent as they ready an attack (Sucker Punch), beating up an already hurt opponent (Assurance), throwing foreign objects (Fling), denying the opponent use of their held item (Embargo and Knock Off), stealing the opponent's item (Thief), stealing the opponent's stat changes or healing attempts (Snatch), switching held items (Switcheroo), pissing the opponent off enough that they only use direct attack moves (Taunt), enraging the opponent so that they can't use the same move twice in a row (Tormentnote wreaks hell on Choice Band/Specs/Scarf users!), hitting an opponent hard as they try to retreat (Pursuit), hitting an opponent by using their own strength against them (Foul Play), and calling on the other Pokémon on your team to beat up on the opponent (Beat Up).

 One memorable example: Night Slash is named tsujigiri in Japanese, a reference to a samurai's practice of cutting up an unarmed peasant at a crossroads to test his sword.Yeah...